Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}

 In this subsection, we slightly perturb the coefficient $\mu_{0}$ into a new value $\mu$ in order to satisfy some equality for a product of matrices.
-Notice that this choice has nothing to do with the next section and the blender property, it will be useful in Section 5. \begin{nt55} We denote $\beta_{0} = 0,\ldots, \beta_{m} = \alpha_{c_{0}}$. \end{nt55}
+Notice that this choice has nothing to do with the next section and the blender property, it will be useful in Section 5.